jansdhillon/terraform-lxd-landscape-client/examples/benchmark/README.md

-# Landscape Client Benchmark Example
+# Landscape Client Package Reporter Benchmark

 This example demonstrates how to use the `terraform-lxd-landscape-client` module by benchmarking different versions of Landscape Client and validating [an SRU](https://bugs.launchpad.net/landscape-client/+bug/2099283).